 On April 25, 1873, French-Canadian microbiologist Félix d’Herelle was born.
 D’Herelle was co-discoverer of bacteriophages (viruses that infect bacteria) and experimented with the possibility of phage therapy.
 D’Herelle has also been credited for his contributions to the larger concept of applied microbiology.
-Félix d’Herelle began studying microbiology around the age of 24.
-He had just moved to Canada and began setting up his own laboratory, conducting first experiments.
-He then also earned…Read more
+Early Years as Autodidact Félix D’Hérelle was born in Paris, France.
+He attended l’Ecole Monge (Lycée Condorcet) and then the Lycée Louis-le-Grand in Paris.
+His father, who was 30 years…Read more

 You are here: Home › Post Tagged with: "Félix d’Herelle"